 - A constant supply of good quality feeding hay or grass.
 This should make up at least 80% of their food – it’s really important for their teeth and their digestive system.
-You can buy feeding hay from pet shops or on our online store.
+You can buy feeding hay from pet shops.

 - Commercial guinea pig nuggets.
 Follow the feeding guidelines on the packet.

 - A teacup sized amount of fresh greens per day.
 Fresh greens are a great source of vitamin C which is important for your pigs.
 Try to give your guinea pigs a different mix of fresh veg each day.

 - Introduce new foods to your guinea pigs slowly over a week – any sudden changes to their diet could upset their stomachs.